pei2748/esp/accelerators/stratus_hls/mriq_stratus/hw/data4bm/README.md

         2. "test_32_x64_k64.out"

     * These two files needed when testing linux app.
-    * They are also feeded into wrt_bmData to generate input file for baremetal app testing.
+    * They are also fed into wrt_bmData to generate input file for baremetal app testing.
 3. run wrt_bmData with 6 arguments (6 parameters to the accelerator)
    * The 6 argments are in the following order: